ufal/npfl114/tasks/reinforce_with_pixels.md

 During evaluation in ReCodEx, two different random seeds will be employed, and you will get a point for each setting where you reach the required reward.
-The time limit for each test is 10 minutes.
+The time limit for each test is 15 minutes.

-Because the time limit is 10 minutes per episode, you cannot probably train the model directly in ReCodEx.
+Because the time limit is 15 minutes per test, you cannot probably train the model directly in ReCodEx.
 Instead, you need to save the trained model and embed it in your Python solution (see the `gym_cartpole` assignment for an example of saving the model and then embedding it in a Python source).